WORKING WITH DG ECHO VISIBILITY

-In the course of a project, partners are also invited to send to ECHO (through the Regional Information Office relevant to the project) high- resolution photos in the form of photo stories – i.e. a series of 6-9 photos with short explanatory captions.
-ECHO can use the photo stories on its website.
-The photos should be accompanied by brief captions relating to the subject of the picture and an explanatory sheet with background information (date, country, city/region, project, name and role of the person on the photo if applicable).
-The Commission reserves the right to edit the text of the provided photo captions so as to fit the editorial style of ECHO’s website.
+While the project is running, Partners are also invited to send to ECHO (through the Regional Information Office relevant to the project) high- resolution photos in the form of photo stories – i.e. a series of 6-9 photos with short explanatory captions.
+The photos should also be accompanied by an explanatory sheet with background information (date, country, city/region, project, name and role of the person on the photo if applicable).
+ECHO reserves the right to edit the text of the provided photo captions to fit the editorial style of its website and social media platforms.

 The name of the organisation/person that owns the copyright should always be included to allow ECHO to ensure that the photos are properly credited.
 The Partner is obliged to comply with the applicable EU and local legislation on copyright and image rights.
-Whenever feasible, the written consent from the person in the photo should also be provided.
+Whenever feasible, the written consent from the person depicted should be sent to ECHO.

-The visibility budget can be used to employ professional photographers to cover EU funded humanitarian operations only in the framework of a specific communication project which includes the need for visuals or is based on visuals such as web-based or social media communication plans, photo exhibitions, photo-books and similar.
+The visibility budget can be used to employ professional photographers to cover EU-funded humanitarian operations only within the framework of a specific communication project where visuals are needed or which is based on visuals, such as web-based or social media communication plans, photo exhibitions, photo-books and similar instances.

-Photos taken by an ECHO-funded professional photographer should be sent to ECHO in digital format (preferably containing at least 5 million pixels), through the Regional Information Office.
+Photos taken by an ECHO- funded professional photographer are to be sent to ECHO in digital format (preferably containing at least 5 million pixels), through the Regional Information Office.

-At photo exhibitions, the EU should be clearly identified as the donor in all ads, programmes, invitations, websites, blogs, brochures, leaflets, etc. and at the venue of the event.
+At photo exhibitions, the EU should be clearly identified as the donor in all advertisements, programmes, invitations, websites, blogs, brochures, leaflets, etc., and at the venue of the event.

-When possible this message should be added next to the visual identity:
+Where possible, the message below should be added next to the EU emblem:

-The European Union with its Member States is a leading global donor of humanitarian aid.
-Through the European Commission’s Humanitarian Aid and Civil Protection department (ECHO), the EU helps over 120 million victims of conflict and disasters every year.
-With headquarters in Brussels and a global network of field offices, ECHO provides assistance to the most vulnerable people solely on the basis of humanitarian needs, without discrimination of race, ethnic group, religion, gender, age, nationality or political affiliation.
+Through its Civil Protection and Humanitarian aid Operations department (ECHO), the European Union helps millions of victims of conflict and disasters every year.
+With headquarters in Brussels and a global network of field offices, the EU provides assistance to the most vulnerable people on the basis of humanitarian needs.

 The Commission is entitled to use or reproduce photos made by a partner under a grant or delegation agreement.